 The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all receiving UHR STAs.

 A Feedback subfield is included in the Per AID TID Info field instead of a Block Ack Bitmap subfield and the Feedback subfield has a length defined in Table9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant), has the format defined in Figure9-60b (Feedback subfield format) and includes feedback information instead of Acknowledgment status (see Table9-39 (Context of the Per AID TID Info subfield and presence of optional subfields ifthe AID11 subfield is not 2045)).
-The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
-The Unavailability Duration subfield indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BA is not available.
+The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)), except that this subfield is reserved (i.e., invalid and to be ignored by the recipient) if the Unavailability Duration subfield is equal to 0 [#1913].
+The Unavailability Duration subfield indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BA is unavailable, except that the value 0 indicates that the STA is available, and the value 1023 indicates that the STA is unavailable for an indefinite duration of time. [#1913]